Stellar-Cannacoin/NodeJS_Reddit_TipBot/README.md

 - **Withdraw**: To withdraw your tokens to an external wallet address, use the command `!send AMOUNT ADDRESS`.
 Replace `ADDRESS` with the recipient's wallet address, `AMOUNT` with the number of tokens to be withdrawn.

-- **Transaction History**: To view your transaction history, use the command `!history`.
-The bot will reply with your most recent transactions, including tips received and sent.

 ## Contributing